Adding a Microsoft Azure Hypervisor

 - Connect using Managed Identity: Enable this option.

-- From the Proxy list, select a previously deployed proxy
+- From the Access node list, select a previously deployed proxy

 The VSA proxy must be an Azure virtual machine in the region to be protected.